-PHCoE was re-established under the name Psychological Health Center of Excellence (PHCoE) in 1999 as one of three Defense Department centers of excellence for deployment health.
+The Gulf War Center was re-established under the name Deployment Health Clinical Center (DHCC) in 1999 as one of three Defense Department centers of excellence for deployment health.
 The center was responsible for coordinating the evaluation of veterans seeking care for post-deployment health concerns using the DoD/VA Post-Deployment Health Clinical Practice Guidelines (PDH CPG), which replaced the CCEP in 2001.
-PHCoE added a second track to its specialized care program for veterans with trauma spectrum disorders or significant challenges with post-deployment reintegration.
+DHCC added a second track to its specialized care program for veterans with trauma spectrum disorders or significant challenges with post-deployment reintegration.
 The program consisted of individualized behavioral health and medical care, group therapy and psycho-education, and complementary and alternative treatments.
 The center also offered a one-week educational program for significant others of those experiencing deployment-related health challenges, initiated a significant research portfolio related to deployment challenges, and sponsored a week-long deployment-related health care track at the Army’s annual Force Health Protection Conference.

-In February 2016, PHCoE along with DCoE and its other centers, transitioned to the Defense Health Agency (DHA) from the U.S. Army Medical Research and Materiel Command.
+In February 2016, DHCC along with DCoE and its other centers, transitioned to the Defense Health Agency (DHA) from the U.S. Army Medical Research and Materiel Command.

 In October 2017, DHCC changed its name to the Psychological Health Center of Excellence (PHCoE) to better align with its current mission to improve the lives of our nation’s service members, veterans, and families by advancing excellence in psychological health care and prevention of psychological health disorders.